Welcome to Objects and Order Exhibitions!

 At left, in the Structure tab, under Pages, you’ll see all the pages you added, including your Sections.
 If you need to reorder pages, just drag and drop.

 You can also add sub-pages.
-For example, you might add a Sections page (type: Content Page), and then make Sections A, B, and C sub-pages by dragging them below Sections (sub-pages will display a dash).
-In the menu for the exhibition, sub-pages will display as a drop-down.
+For example, you might add a Sections or Explore page (type: Default Page), and then make Sections A, B, and C sub-pages by dragging them below Sections (sub-pages will display a dash).
+In the menu for the exhibition, sub-pages will display in the drop down menu.

-Click the Settings tab to explore and update Display, Typography, Color, and Metadata options.
+Click the Settings tab to review and update Display, Typography, Color, and Metadata options.

 The choices you make in Settings will apply to every page across your exhibition (however, you can still make updates on individual pages to override these choices).